 A challenging kite downwinder safari from South Caicos to Providenciales.

-Providenciales is of course the centre of kiteboarding in the Turks and Caicos, and along with lessons and equipment sales and repairs, all kite tours and safaris are operated from this island.
+Providenciales is of course the center of kiteboarding in the Turks and Caicos, and along with lessons and equipment sales and repairs, all kite tours and safaris are operated from this island.
 However, nearly all of our islands offer great areas to kite and discover.

 In terms of actual kite locations,